As the world prepares for a post-pandemic future, the hospitality industry is looking to contactless ordering to help it get back on its feet.

 12. Build brand awareness on social media

-As customers browse your online menu via their cellphone, it’s the perfect opportunity for them to share about your food or brand on social media.
+As customers browse your online menu via their mobile phones, it’s the perfect opportunity for them to share about your food or brand on social media.

 At Flipdish, we can help you set up a QR code menu ordering process in your restaurant.
 Our online ordering system for food collection and delivery includes contactless ordering features that can be enabled quickly and integrated seamlessly, whether for table ordering or a self-service kiosk.